 But Shiloh only had eyes for Nicky the Wolfhound; a well-known local bounder who had already sowed his wild oats with Doris the Dachshund in a secret tryst in her garage, producing unlikely looking puppies.

-In the American South, a dog is a ‘dawg’.
+In the American South, a dog is a ‘dawg’ – even Elvis sang about it.
 Troublesome ‘dawgs’ are ‘hound-dawgs’; not to be confused with ‘huntin’ dogs’ which are bred to run with the pack.
 Shiloh was typical of the ‘hound-dawg’: a German Shepherd who chased small critters – rabbits, squirrels and the occasional rat – frequently puking them up on Mom’s orange velvet sofa.
 Rumour had it that she killed a neighbour’s pet rabbit, but Mom refused to believe it.
 In a legendary show-down on the front porch with the afflicted rabbit’s owner – who had threatened to call the Sheriff – Mom rebuked the accusation and told the woman to get off her property or she would be the one calling the Sheriff!

 Then there was the time that Shiloh chased the Dean of Faculty up one of our apple trees.
 He had the audacity to come to help himself to our apples with a ladder and buckets.
 Shiloh decided she was having none of his sass; keeping him up that tree for some time, snapping at his heels long enough to teach him a lesson – or until Dad called her off.
 (Mom said “it served him right, as the apples were rotten and full of wasps anyway!”)
 When still a young puppy, Shiloh nipped our neighbour, Mrs. Wyatt, on the calf, as she strolled past our house when we were playing in the front yard.
 “She was just defending her family,” said Mom.
 As I say, attitudes were different then.
 Oh sure, you had to have a dog licence but if your dog bit someone it was rarely reported.
 The Sheriff might mosey over to your house and give your parents a caution – then enjoy a cup of coffee with them on the front porch.